planetarypy/pdsspect/README.rst

 .. image:: screenshots/change_zoom.png

+the mouse wheel can also be used to change the zoom.
+Rolling the wheel foward and backwards will adjust the zoom amount by ``+1`` or ``-1`` respectively.
 The user can adjust the position of the box by clicking in the main window where the center of the pan should be.
+Using the arrow keys will also adjust the position of the box by ``1`` in the direction of the arrow key.

 Clicking the ``Selection`` button will open the ``Selections Window``: